HANICA-DWA/sep2021-project-opossum/README.md

 9. Copy the connection string, it should look like this `mongodb+srv://admin:<password>@cluster0.t2xwc.mongodb.net/myFirstDatabase?retryWrites=true&w=majority`

-   `admin` is the username you added to the project. `myFirstDatabase` is het database name you're going to be using.
+   `admin` is the username you added to the project. `myFirstDatabase` is the database name you're going to be using.

 **Bonus:** to allow other users to connect to your database go to network access and click on 'add IP address'.
-You can choose to everything or add a specific IP.
+You can choose to allow everything or add a specific IP.

-## Configuring environment
+## Configuring backend environment

-1. Navigate to `../wcag-tool/backend/env`
+1. Navigate to `\wcag-tool\backend\env`

 2. Create 2 files: `test.env` and `development.env`